RAG: What YOU Need to Know to Apply AI at Work

 Traditional AI models often “hallucinate” or generate plausible-sounding but incorrect information.

 RAG minimizes this by pulling in verified facts from trusted databases or live web searches, ensuring the AI outputs are reliable and fact-based.
-When properly configured, RAG workflows allow the AI developer to set a confidence threshold, making sure that sensitive topics are treated with extra care for accuracy.
+When properly configured, RAG workflows allow the AI developer to set a confidence threshold, making sure that sensitive data or topics are treated with extra care for accuracy.

 This is important in areas where precision is key, like healthcare, finance, and customer service, where incorrect information can lead to costly mistakes or lost trust.